John Matteson

 Matteson appeared in the 2018 documentary Orchard House: Home of Little Women.

 Matteson is a former treasurer of the Melville Society and is a member of the Louisa May Alcott Society's advisory board.
 Matteson is a fellow of the Massachusetts Historical Society and has served as the deputy director of the Leon Levy Center for Biography.
 He married Michelle Rollo in 1991.
-They have a daughter.
+Since 2023, Matteson has divided his time between his principal home in the Bronx, New York and a secondary residence in Lyon, France.

 He is not the same person as the John Matteson who, as a professor of speech at Los Angeles City College in 2008, allegedly barred a student from giving a classroom speech in opposition to same-sex marriage.